 Step 7: Test the microphone to verify the fix after restart

-Optional updates sometimes contain audio-specific fixes.
-Additionally, expanding ‘Advanced options’ and checking ‘Optional updates’ reveals additional drivers.
+Optional updates sometimes contain audio-specific fixes as well.
+To find them, expand ‘Advanced options’ and check the ‘Optional updates’ section for additional driver packages.

 Test with a Different USB Port or Audio Jack

-Physical connection problems mimic detection failures.
-Therefore, testing alternative ports isolates whether the issue stems from hardware or software.
+Physical connection problems can easily mimic software detection failures.
+Testing alternative ports helps you isolate whether the issue stems from hardware or from Windows configuration.

 Step 1: Disconnect the microphone completely